-In 1800, it was estimated there were forty million bison, by 1883, there were no wild bison in the United States.
-By 1900, there were less than six hundred left in North America.
+In 1800, it was estimated there were forty million bison, by 1883, there were few wild bison in the United States - most were in Yellowstone National Park.
+By 1900, there were less than a thousand left in North America.
 The majority of the forty million animals were killed in a fifty-five year period, beginning in 1830.
 Many people denounced the slaughter; few did anything to stop it.
 Fortunately, a small, devoted group of conservationists managed to save a few hundred.
 The bison we see and enjoy today were raised from these few survivors.

 Did You Know?

 The scientific name for the Stemless Hymenoxys is Hymemoxys acaulis.
 Acaulis means "stemless" and referes to the leafless stalks which bear the flower heads.
 More...